Aurora0087/spring-boot-major-1/README.md

 ---

-# API Endpoints
+# API Endpoints and Webhooks

-This is a Spring Boot application that provides various API endpoints for user authentication, video content management, and category management.

 ## Table of Contents